 How much did you spend last month?
+For those of us who want to save money, knowing the answer is essential.

 And we’re not talking ballpark.
 Or being $200 off and thinking “close enough!”
 We’re talking down to the cent.
 Most of us should know the answer.
 However, many of us just think we know the answer.